 This section contains a summary of a UCD policy, however, in all cases the Policy remains the definitive source of information on the topic.
 Read more about the tenure and what's required in the Induction and Award of Tenure to the Grades of Lecturer Assistant Professor Associate Professor Policy

-The application process for the award of Tenure 2021 is now closed for new applications.
+The application process for the award of Tenure 2022 has now opened.

 Please note, late applications will not be accepted.